m4b0/m4b0.github.io/_posts/2020-03-02-pipeda-and-privacy.md

 ---
 layout: post
 title: "What Is PIPEDA?
-And How Does It Protect You and Your Privacy?"
+How Does It Protect Your Privacy?"
 tags: pipeda canada privacy security
 date: 2020-03-02
 ---